 Cut the stems off the figs and add everything to a food processor or blender and puree.

-Figs are a good source of potassium, a mineral that helps to control blood pressure. a good source of dietary fiber which helps with weight loss.
+Figs are a good source of potassium, a mineral that helps to control blood pressure.
+They are a good source of dietary fiber which helps with weight loss.
 Figs are also a fruit source of calcium and helpful in protecting against Macular Degeneration.